sysgears/create-apollo-app/README.md

 ## Motivation

-> `spin.js` was created to radically simplify build rules writing for JavaScript projects.
-Its difference from many
+> `spin.js` was created to free the developer from build rules writing for JavaScript projects as much as possible.
-> other tools with the same goal is that `spin.js` is not tied to specific framework and does not attempt to lock you out
+> Its difference from many other build tools with similair goals is that `spin.js` is not tied to specific framework
-> from changing build rules. `spin.js` does its best to provide you with very mature build setup from the minimal
+> and does not attempt to lock you out from generated config. `spin.js` does its best to provide you with very mature
-> information provided by you about your tech stack and lets you further customize every aspect of build setup when needed.
+> build setup from the minimal information provided by you about your tech stack and lets you further customize
+> every aspect of build setup when needed.

 ## Basic Usage